Accreditation for Landlords

 Landlords already accredited through those schemes can use the Nottingham Standard accreditation mark immediately.
 New landlords can apply to either DASH or Unipol.

 What needs doing to get accredited?

-Make an online application to DASH Landlord Accreditation Unipol Student Homes
+Make an online application to DASH Services - Visit: DASH Landlord Accreditation - or Unipol Student Homes.

 Complete online training

 Have at least one property checked for health and safety

 Landlords renting only to students apply through Unipol Student Homes

 Licensing a property means that the licence holder is deemed fit and proper by the City Council to hold a licence.
 This regulation offers protection to tenants from rogue landlords.

 The City Council and Safer Housing team encourage tenants to report their landlord if they refuse to undertake repairs or have acted unlawfully, such as attempting an illegal eviction.

 Licensing allows the City Council to apply conditions relating to the management, use, and occupation of the house concerned, its condition and its contents.
 These can drive up standards that wouldn’t normally come about as a result of market forces.